jamessanders/twine/README.md

 ## Expressions

 Expressions are used in template blocks to accesses the various objects exposed in the templates.
 The expression language is very simple; every expression is simply a method call on an object (builtin functions are method calls on the global object).
 Every value revealed to the template language is an object that can respond to signals (method calls); for example if we where to reveal a list to twine it is accesible as an object which responds to method calls such as `.length` or `.item(2)`.
 There are a number of simple builtin objects available in twine, including the global object which has some useful methods for working with objects, these builtins are listed below in the reference documentation (coming soon).
+There are also two types of literals that can currently be used in templates, string literal like "Hello World" and integers such as 1, 2, 3 and 4.

 Here a are a few examples of expressions